The Optimal Sample Complexity of Linear Contracts: Introduction

 Within this framework, \cite{duetting2025pseudodimensioncontracts} established a link between the sample complexity of learning a contract class and its pseudo-dimension, a combinatorial complexity measure.
-While their work provides general tools for analysis, the precise sample complexity remained unsolved for one of the most fundamental classes of contracts, linear contracts, where the agent receives a fixed fraction of the principal's reward.
+While their work provides general tools for analysis, the precise sample complexity remained unsolved for one of the most fundamental classes of contracts: linear contracts.
+These contracts formalize one of the most intuitive and simple ways to align incentives, namely the principal and agent share the realized reward according to a fixed percentage, as in music royalties, franchise royalties, and sales commissions.
 Despite linear contracts' simplicity, which makes them appealing from a practical standpoint, they are also known to exhibit robustness to unknown agent actions \cite{carroll2015robustness} and to be able, under certain conditions, to approximate the performance of fully optimal, yet more complex, contracts \cite{dutting2019simple}.

 In this paper, we precisely characterize the sample complexity for learning an $ \eps $-approximation of the optimal linear contract.
 Specifically, we show that the simple Empirical Utility Maximization (EUM) algorithm, choosing a contract within the linear contracts that maximizes the empirical utility, yields an optimal contract up to an additive $ \eps $-error with probability $ 1-\delta $ given $O( \ln{(1/\delta )}/\eps^{2} )$ samples, which is tight up to constant factors due to a lower bound of \cite{duetting2025pseudodimensioncontracts}.
 Furthermore, we show the same optimal sample complexity bound for the harder problem of learning the class of linear contracts uniformly, that is, ensuring the empirical and expected utilities are simultaneously $\eps$-close for all linear contracts.